-v.
+w.
 Tax Exemption Status

 The Organization is exempt from Federal and State income taxes under Sections 501(c)(3) of the Internal Revenue Code (IRC) and 23701d of the California Revenue and Taxation Code, respectively.
-The Organization has no unrelated business income for the year ended June 30, 2020 and 2019.
+The Organization has no unrelated business income for the years ended June 30, 2021 and 2020.
 Accordingly, no provision is made for income taxes in these financial statements.

-w.
+x.
 Changing Standards